chibike/shell_scripts/README.md

-## shell_scripts
+# My Common Shell Scripts
-contains shell scripts for some install tasks
+This repository contains certain shell scripts written to install a few robotics packages on ubuntu 16.04

 ## To Install the Baxter Simulator on ROS kinetic